js044/nenrikido/content/_index.md

 {{< card-medium title="#UPDATES" >}}
 {{< scrollbox >}}
+* **5-6-23**: lots & lots of changes, some big and some small. there's also a new page theme up! and now there are theme previews!
 * **5-1-23**: new page theme is up on the [code](/code) page! i think it's cute.
 * **4-21-23**: site's finally up on [github](https://github.com/js044/nenrikido) and there's a [microblog](/microblog) now! elon could never
 * **4-20-23**: added a tamanotchi and a lunar tracker to the home page & added a weblisting, added some sites to the button wall